 Steve Alten holds a master's degree in sports medicine and has a Ph.D from Temple University.
 An avid oceanographer, Alten has been studying Megalodons for over ten years.
 He lives with his wife and three children in South Florida and is the author of the bestselling MEG.

 Anita Amirrezvani was born in Iran but has lived in the USA since she was a young child.
 She has visited Iran many times and has been steeped in tales of Iranian life and history from an early age.
-THE BLOOD OF FLOWERS is her first novel.
+The Blood of Flowers was her first novel, and was followed by Equal of the Sun.
+USA Today described The Blood of Flowers as 'filled with intricate designs, vivid colours, and sparkling gems'; it has appeared in more than 25 languages and was long-listed for the 2008 Orange Prize for Fiction.
+Anita is an adjunct professor at the California College of the Arts in San Francisco and at Sonoma State University. www.anitaamirrezvani.com

 Anjum Anand was born in London and is a European Business Administration graduate.
 Her parents emigrated from New Delhi before she was born.
 She has worked in New York's Cafe Spice and the Tommy Tang catering company in Los Angeles and has studied in Geneva, Paris and Madrid.
 Her recent BBC TV series Indian Food Made Easy weas hugely poular and showcased her diverse experience and glamorous vitality.